Javan rhinoceros

-Javan rhinos can live around 30–45 years in the wild.
-They historically inhabited lowland rain forest, wet grasslands, and large floodplains.
-They are mostly solitary, except for courtship and offspring-rearing, though groups may occasionally congregate near wallows and salt licks.
-Aside from humans, adults have no predators in their range.
-Javan rhinos usually avoid humans.
+The Javan rhinoceros can live around 30–45 years in the wild.
+It historically inhabited dense lowland rainforest, wet grasslands, and vast floodplains at forest-edges.
+It is mostly solitary, except for courtship and rearing offspring, though groups may occasionally congregate near wallows and salt licks.
+Aside from humans, whom they usually avoid, adult rhinos have no natural predators in their range.
+Very small juveniles may be preyed upon, if left unsupervised, typically by leopards, Sumatran tigers or, rarely, crocodiles.
 Scientists and conservationists rarely study the animals directly due to their extreme rarity and the danger of interfering with such an endangered species.
-Researchers rely on camera traps and fecal samples to gauge health and behavior.
-Consequently, Javan rhinos are the least studied of all rhino species.
-Two adult Javan rhinos with their calves were filmed in a motion-triggered video released on 28 February 2011 by WWF and Indonesia's National Park Authority, which proved it is still breeding in the wild.
-In April 2012, the National Parks Authority released video showing 35 individual Javan rhinos, including mother/offspring pairs and courting adults.
-There are only 58 to 68 individuals left in the wild, and none in captivity, after the death of a bull named Samson.
-Samson died in April 2018 at 30 years of age, far younger than the species' usual lifespan of 50 to 60 years, so DNA testing is being conducted to explore the cause of death, including the possibility of inbreeding degeneration.
+Researchers instead rely on camera traps and fecal samples to gauge health and behavior.
+Consequently, Javan rhinos are the least-studied of all rhinoceros species.
+Two adult female Javan rhinoceroses, each with a calf, were filmed using a motion-triggered trail camera, the video being released on 28 February 2011 by WWF and Indonesia's National Park Authority, proving they are still breeding in the wild.